 - District Judge Mike Erwin and the complaint against him for allegedly using the N-word at a local bar filed with the Louisiana Judiciary Commission

 - Tasha Clark-Amar and the Council on Aging for allegations of violating election laws and using public money and staff for a private campaign to pass a tax.
 The Legislative Auditor’s report was sent to the Louisiana Board of Ethics and the district attorney.
+The Ethics Board closed its file in February of 2017 after the council corrected its campaign finance reports, but the district attorney has yet to issue a finding.

 - Ben Arceneaux, a West Baton Rouge deputy, going before a grand jury for his alleged actions with women he stopped—and also WBR Sheriff Mike Cazes who did little to investigate until WBRZ reported on these allegations.